Royal George Hotel, Sydney

-Royal George Hotel is a heritage-listed pub located at 115–117 Sussex Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+The Royal George Hotel is a heritage-listed pub located at 115–117 Sussex Street, Sydney, Australia.
 It was built in 1903.
 The adjoining former Cuthbert's Patent Slip building, assumed to date from 1869 and also heritage-listed, has also been incorporated into the hotel complex in recent decades.
 The hotel now operates as the Slip Inn.
-It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The coastal Aboriginal people around Sydney are known as the Eora.
-Central Sydney is therefore often referred to as "Eora Country".
-Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
-With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.

 The Royal George is located on a parcel of the original European grant to James Edrop in 1837.
 A map of 1843 indicates that the Patent Slip Wharf and a building occupied the Sussex Street frontage.
 The Patent Slip Hotel was located on the north-west corner of Sussex and King Street, the site of the present Royal George Hotel.
 Around 1869, this site was vacant.
 The area of the Patent Slip occupied part of the western half of the present hotel site, used in the repair of small vessels.
 The first occupant of the Patent Slip was John Cuthbert in 1867.
 A second building on the site was leased to the publican of the Patent Slip Inn and may have been on the site of the present Royal George Hotel.
 This building was owned by James Edrop.
 In 1882 the Patent Slip Hotel changed its name to the New Wharf Hotel, then in 1888 to the Royal George Hotel.
 The property title was transferred to Edward John Edrop in 1896 and leased to Andrew Cockrane, who named it Cockrane's Hotel.

 The site of the present hotel was resumed by the Government of New South Wales in 1900 after the outbreak of plague, which then passed to the Sydney Harbour Trust.
 It was leased by Edmund Resch, Sydney brewer (later incorporated as Resch's Limited) in 1903, and to Maitland Brewing Co. in 1912.
 In 1904 Day Street was widened and extended ending the waterfront connection.
 Ownership of the site passed to the Maritime Services Board in 1939.
-They leased it to Tooth and Co. and the licensee was Mary Glasheen.
+It was leased it to Tooth & Co and the licensee was Mary Glasheen.